On the stability and ergodicity of adaptive scaling Metropolis algorithms

 \begin{remark} For many practical target densities satisfying Assumption \ref{a:super-exp} the tail contours are (essentially) scaled copies of each other, in which case they have automatically uniformly continuous normals.
-This indicates that Theorem \ref{thm:super-exp-ergodicity} is practically a counterpart of \citep[Theorem 13]{saksman-vihola} verifying the ergodicity of the Adaptive Metropolis algorithm. \end{remark}
+This indicates that the conditions of Theorem \ref{thm:super-exp-ergodicity} are practically similar to \citep[Theorem 10]{saksman-vihola} verifying the ergodicity of the Adaptive Metropolis algorithm. \end{remark}